By Patrick Romich

 Across the Organization

 A lot of the experimentation discussion happens in the context of marketing.
 But as these examples demonstrate, it’s important to adopt that mindset across the organization.
-In the cases above, testing with SiteSpect allowed site performance to improve by seconds, and uncovered a low performing search algorithm — these are just two examples out of many.
+In the cases above, A/B testing with SiteSpect allowed site performance to improve by seconds, and uncovered a low performing search algorithm — these are just two examples out of many.
 Fostering this culture in your organization can only lead to bigger wins.

 Even more importantly, developing a culture of experimentation within your organization encourages your teams to innovate.
-With the risk of failure well mitigated (if not eliminated) by a good testing methodology, you foster the kind of creative and cutting edge thinking that makes your business soar.
+With the risk of failure well mitigated (if not eliminated) by a good A/B testing methodology, you foster the kind of creative and cutting edge thinking that makes your business soar.